adirkson/SIC-probability/docs/_sources/tutorial.rst.txt

    print crps_x_t_cal
    >>> 0.133379212736

-In this particular case, we would thus have achieved a more skillful forecast by reverting to the TAOH distribution and not the raw forecast.
+In this particular case, we would have achieved a more skillful forecast by reverting to the TAOH distribution, and not the raw forecast.